geopython/pycsw/docs/docker.rst

 Specifying a PostgreSQL repository is just a matter of configuring a custom pycsw.yml file with the correct specification.

-Check `pycsw's github repository`_ for an example of a docker-compose/stack file that spins up a postgis database together with a pycsw instance.
+Check `pycsw's GitHub repository`_ for an example of a docker compose/stack file that spins up a postgis database together with a pycsw instance.